 Palm Beach County is governed by the seven-member Board of County Commissioners (BCC).
 Board members are elected to staggered four-year terms by registered voters in the district in which the commissioners reside.
 Commissioners are sworn into office two weeks after being elected in the November general election and may not serve more than two consecutive four-year terms.
-The BCC elects a chairperson to preside over commission meetings and serve as the ceremonial head of Palm Beach County government.
-A vice chairperson is also selected to assume these duties in the absence of the chair.
+The BCC elects a mayor to preside over commission meetings and serve as the ceremonial head of Palm Beach County government.
+A vice mayor is also selected to assume these duties in the absence of the chair.

 Your Commission (Back to Top)